 The Law School’s first-year curriculum includes six one-term four-unit substantive law courses: Civil Procedure, Constitutional Law I, Contracts, Criminal Law, Property, and Torts.
 One of these six courses will include a writing component, which adds a unit of credit to the course.
 The rest of the first-year curriculum includes Legal Analysis and Communication (3 units) in the fall, Persuasive Writing and Advocacy (2 units) in the spring, and an optional elective course of 2-3 units in the spring term.
 The first year program in the law school usually totals 30 units of credit.

-The JD degree normally requires 86 total units.
-For dual degree students in the JD/MSCRP program, however, six of the 86 total credit hours for the award of the JD degree shall be completed in Community and Regional Planning.
+While the JD degree normally requires 86 total units, six of the total credit hours required shall be completed in Community and Regional Planning.

 Community and Regional Planning